esiale/friendly/README.md

 Final JavaScript project for The Odin Project curriculum

 This project sums up the JavaScript path before moving onto more advanced HTML/CSS lessons and eventually NodeJS.
-My project mimics a very social/dating app with 1-on-1 messaging system.
+My project mimics a simple social/dating app with 1-on-1 messaging system.

 ## Technology used: